usacs/slideshowk_redux/DESCRIPTION.md

 	+ Your goal is to throw off the presenter(s).
 You don't have a lot of ways to do this.
 The first is by topic choice - come up with a random, but simple topic to seed the slide generator.
 The second is by speed - you control the tempo.
 Mix up long awkward pauses and quick slide changes to throw off your presenter's rhythm.
-Everyone's role is to have fun and have a lot of laughs - trust me, the larger the crowd, the funnier this gets.
+_Everyone_'s role is to have fun and have a lot of laughs - trust me, the larger the crowd, the funnier this gets.
 Keep it clean.
 Think on the fly.

+# Directions:
+Simply click Start, enter a Presentation "topic", select the number of slides, and Submit!
+You may use arrow keys to navigate.
+Playing full-screen with a projector is highly recommended.

-# Landing
+# Acknowledgements:
-Upon starting the site, the user will have the option of selecting the "How to Play" tab or the "Start" tab.
+Many thanks to Pexels and Giphy for allowing this project to be made possible through the use of their APIs.